 You must be nine or older and be accompanied by an adult with an official ID (such as a driver's license).

 Your adventures will begin in the Garden Court and continue throughout our Conservatory.
 Each room may take approximately 30 minutes to complete.
 It often takes multiple visits to the Garden to complete all the adventure sheets.
-(Schools reserving Junior Botanist on Fridays may complete the adventure sheets in one visit by assigning small groups to different rooms).
+(Schools reserving Junior Botanist may complete the adventure sheets in one visit by assigning small groups to different rooms).

 With your completed adventure sheets, return to our Visitor Information desk and you will receive your Apprentice Junior Botanist badge.